Raiders’ Amari Cooper leans on ‘Megatron’ to elevate game

 Then, the six-time Pro Bowler and likely future Pro Football Hall of Famer offered advice.
 Johnson lived up to his reputation again.

-Johnson is a special visitor at the Raiders organized team activities this week, here for practices on Monday, Tuesday and Thursday.
-His stay is short-lived; he’s a guest of offensive coordinator Todd Downing, who coached in Detroit where Johnson starred for the Lions.
-But his presence may have a lasting effect on players such as Cooper.
+Johnson, 31, is a special visitor at the Raiders’ organized team activities this week, here for practices on Monday, Tuesday and Thursday.
+His stay is short-lived; he’s a guest of offensive coordinator Todd Downing, who coached in Detroit, where Johnson starred for the Lions.
+But his presence might have a lasting effect on players such as Cooper.

-The third-year pro preferred not to go too in-depth on the pointers Johnson, 31, has provided so far, smiling coyly when asked.
+The third-year pro preferred not to go too in-depth on the pointers Johnson has provided, smiling coyly when asked.

 But they’ve been valuable.